 It's time to pull your slow cooker out of your hallway closet.
 Although chicken is cheap, meat lovers need a little variety.
 Don't hesitate to purchase chuck roast or short ribs in lieu of steak, which are particularly tasty when roasted for hours in a slow cooker.

 You know you'll pay a premium for roses when they're not in bloom, and the same goes for your favourite fruits and veggies.
 Find out which crops are in season, and build your meals around them.
 If you're set on making something that's not in season, don't shy away from pre-frozen options or from freezing your own produce in advance when it's in season (just remember to blanch vegetables first).

 It's easier and cost-effective to make a double batch of a meal.
 Since you won't want to eat the same thing all week, simply freeze extra portions that you can defrost when you're having a busy week.
 By that time, you'll likely have a taste for whatever it is you made again.

 Repurpose your meals

 We pick wardrobe essentials specifically because they work double-duty, and meal planning shouldn't be any different.
 Opt for meals like chilli or roasted chicken which—with a few simple ingredients—can be transformed into chilli-topped nachos or cheesy chicken quesadillas later that same week.

 Try out new recipes

 Cooking on a budget doesn't have to be boring, but it will be if you prepare the exact same things every week.
-If you need to get out of a food rut, start following food bloggers who specialize in budget-friendly meals on Instagram, or ask friends to share their top basic recipes.
+If you need to get out of a food rut, start following food bloggers who specialise in budget-friendly meals on Instagram or ask friends to share their top basic recipes.
 By mixing it up, cooking on a budget will seem less like a chore and more like a fun new experiment.